A Crisis Within A Crisis: Creating a Safe Haven for Sudan’s Refugee Children

 We also provide children with toys and games; there is a tent for volleyball.
 We use play-based interventions such as TeamUp to help them let go of stress in the body and process difficult emotions.
 Our social workers travel around identifying vulnerable children and bringing them in."

-War Child facilitators with children in South Sudan
+War Child Holland in South Sudan_Malakal_Safe_Space_Facilitators_200303

 Our safe spaces in Malakal are places where children can move and play and forget the weight of war for a moment